jonathantsang/lss/README.md

 - cheat (You cheated not only the game but yourself.
 You didn't grow.
 You didn't improve.
 You took a shortcut and gained nothing.
 You experienced a hollow victory.
 Nothing was risked and nothing was gained.
 It's sad that you don't know the difference of what true gamers are.)
 - microtransaction simulator 2
 - who watches the (watchmen?) = click the timer 1985 times
+- seize the memes of production (Is a man not entitled to the sweat of his brow?)
+- double platinum no features
+- Telling a Tale (RIP)